jmcnamara/polars_excel_writer/.github/PULL_REQUEST_TEMPLATE.md

 If the change is small such as a documentation or syntax fix then submit the change without the steps below.

+Please don't open a PR to bump the `polars` version since it isn't sufficient to just update it in `polars_excel_writer`.
+It is better to open a Feature Request with the requested version and a note about any breakages and/or fixes.

 For anything else follow the steps below:

 1. Pull requests and new feature proposals must start with an [Issue Tracker](https://github.com/jmcnamara/polars_excel_writer/issues).
 This serves as the focal point for the design discussion.
 Start with the Question or Feature Request template.